Qualifying work experience (QWE)

 Candidates completing their QWE at more than one placement should consider how best to keep a record that can be accessed by more than one organisation.

 The SRA has developed a template that can be used for record keeping.
-It is not compulsory to use this template and you are free to record the information in the way that best suits the candidate and employer.
+It's not compulsory to use this template and you are free to record the information in the way that best suits the candidate and employer.
+You may find the SRA's guidance on recording QWE useful if you wish to develop your own template.

 Whichever way you keep a record, it must accurately record the competencies developed, and how they have been developed so that a solicitor or COLP can confirm the QWE to the SRA.